-Analog Power Savings: This field turns off the 48V POTS supply voltage between calls to save power.
+Analog Power Savings: This field only applies if Analog telephony is selected.
+By default it is enabled and the terminal turns off the 48V POTS supply voltage between calls in order to save power.
 If you do not get a dial tone a few seconds after you take your analog handset off hook, try changing this field to "Disable (Always on)".
-The 48V will always be On so the terminal will work with a wider range of handsets, but the operating time on battery will be reduced.
+The 48V will always be on so the terminal will work with a wider range of handsets, but the operating time on battery will be reduced.

-Route incoming 3.1kHz/fax calls to: By default, incoming 3.1kHz/fax calls are routed to the second RJ11 port on the RJ14 connector.
-However, if you have a device that supports both voice and 3.1kHz/fax on a single line, you can configure the RJ14 port to support both services on Line 1.
+Route incoming 3.1kHz/fax calls to: This field is new in release 5.8.3.0 and only applies if Analog telephony is selected.
+By default, incoming 3.1kHz/fax calls are routed to the second RJ11 port on the RJ14 connector.
+However, if you have a device that supports both voice and 3.1kHz/fax on a single line, you can configure the RJ14 port to support both services on line 1.
 Set this field to "RJ14 port 1" and simply connect the device directly to the RJ14 port with an RJ11 cable.
-With this setting in Analog telephony mode, all incoming calls are then routed to RJ14 Line 1.
-To initiate a 3.1kHz/fax call when connected to Line 1, add a 2 prefix in front of the dialed number (note: this works regardless of the setting on the Web page).
-For voice calls, no prefix is required, but the UT will accept a 1 prefix to indicate a voice call.
+With this setting in Analog telephony mode, all incoming calls are then routed to RJ14 line 1.
+To initiate a 3.1kHz/fax call when connected to line 1 add a 2 prefix in front of the dialed number (note: this works regardless of the setting on the Web page).
+For voice calls, no prefix is required, but the 9202 will accept a 1 prefix to indicate a voice call.